Senate Policy: 56-30, Withdrawal

 2. Summer only withdrawal is not available to newly admitted undergraduate students during their summer of admission.
 New summer admits must process a regular withdrawal for summer and re-enroll for the fall semester.

-1. Are actively serving members (Active Duty and Reserve Duty Components) of the U.S. armed services (not a contractor or civilian working for the military), and
+a.
+Are active-duty service members or activated reserve-component members of the U.S. armed services (not a contractor or civilian working for the military), and/or are spouses or same-sex domestic partners of active-duty members or activated reserve-component members and

-Students should contact the campus Registrar and present a copy of the military orders with formal correspondence on unit letterhead signed by the commander requesting military withdrawal from Penn State due to orders.
+Students and/or spouses or same-sex domestic partners should contact the campus Registrar's Office and present a copy of the military orders with formal correspondence on unit letterhead signed by the commander requesting military withdrawal from Penn State due to orders.
 The formal correspondence must include the following:

 1. Unit commander contact information, and